 But, you aren’t alone in this.
 Most people have some emotional issues to resolve.

-There are plenty of entrepreneurs who carry their emotional baggage well.
+However, there are plenty of entrepreneurs who carry their emotional baggage well.
 Those are the people you want to learn from.

 So, let’s have a look at what emotional baggage actually is.
 Where does it come from and how do successful entrepreneurs carry their emotional baggage?